the-cat/nlppl/README.md

 # nlppl
-Natural language processing for the polish language
+Natural language processing for the polish language (NLPPL)

+nlppl is an experimental project exploring some of the problems of NLP specifically for the Polish language.